(as amended by the NPPA Board of Directors, January 10, 2015)

 The Regional Chairs Representative and Associate Regional Chairs Representative shall be elected in April by a simple majority of votes from Regional Chairs and Associate Chairs, and shall serve a one-year term.

-A vacancy of the Regional Chairs Representative shall be filled by a majority vote of the Regional chairs.
+A vacancy of the Regional Chairs Representative or Associate Regional Chairs Representative shall be filled by a majority vote of the Regional Chairs and Associate Regional Chairs.

 Board of Directors

 The Board of Directors shall consist of six (6) Elected Directors (elected by the national membership), three (3) Appointed Directors (appointed by the President), the Regional Chairs Representative and the National Officers.
-Each Elected Director shall serve a staggered three-year term or until her/his successor is elected.
-Elections shall be held annually to fill the two expired terms.
+Each Elected Director shall serve a staggered three-year term or until their successor is elected.
+Elections shall be held annually to fill the two expiring terms.
+Elected and Appointed Directors shall receive no compensation for their service except for reimbursement of expenses approved for the execution of the duties common to all Board members.
+The Executive Director shall serve as ex officio member of the Board and may participate in debate and make motions, but may not vote.

 Eligibility for Elected Board Members